-Our mission is to create opportunities for Portland parents and teachers to start or expand diverse, inclusive home or classroom libraries & reading experiences for youth and children and for those libraries to seed deeper conversations and opportunities for action around racial equity in our community.
+Our mission is to support grown ups in starting or expanding liberatory libraries and reading experiences for young readers and for those libraries/reading experiences to seed deeper conversations and opportunities for action around racial justice and collective liberation in our community.

-Promote reading as an act of resistance against white supremacist culture
+Promoting reading as an act of resistance against white supremacy and other supremacy systems

-Encourage and start conversations among parenting and teaching folks about decolonizing our bookshelves and minds.
+Encouraging and starting conversations among parenting and teaching folks about decolonizing our bookshelves and minds.

 PROJECTS + RESOURCES

 Critical Book Reviews for the Social Justice Book Project

 (a national project of Teaching for Change)